apache/shardingsphere-on-cloud/docs/content/operation-guide/using-cloudformation-to-start-proxy/_index.en.md

 ### 6. Check EC2 instances

-A few minutes later, the EC2 instance has started.
+After a few minutes, the EC2 instance will have started.

 ![](../../../img/operation-guide/8.PNG)